Bridgeconn/usfm-grammar/docs/architecture.md

 **grammar.js**: The file where we model the USFM language.
 Here we define the tokens, synatx rules and the structure of the output syntax-tree(AST).

-**test/corpus**: This contain the test case.
+**test/corpus**: This contain the test cases.
 The test files start with `test` and should contain input USFM and expected AST.

+**queries/**: The queries on syntax tree and mapping of components to themes, for syntax highlighting.

+**package.json**: The details of this module, like, its dependancies, version, etc

 Useful commands while working in this module:
 ```